DigiCert KnowledgeBase - Technical Support-hero

 Ballot to prohibit the use of WHOIS for identifying domain contacts

 Recently, a rogue WHOIS server enabled researchers from WatchTowr Labs to exploit WHOIS to obtain fraudulently issued TLS certificates.
 In the CA/Browser forum*, this event led Google to propose a ballot to sunset the use of WHOIS for identifying domain contacts.
-The ballot would set the following prohibitions starting 1 November 2024:

 • Prohibit certificate authorities (CAs) from using WHOIS to identify domain contacts.